greatsami/subscriptions/README.md

-# Gratesami Subscriptions
+# Laravel Subscriptions

+**NOTE** This package is developed by [rinvex](https://github.com/rinvex/laravel-subscriptions).
+I download it and update it to support laravel 8 and it is test. but all copyrights for [rinvex](https://github.com/rinvex/laravel-subscriptions)

-**Gratesami Subscriptions** is a flexible plans and subscription management system for Laravel, with the required tools to run your SAAS like services efficiently.
+**Subscriptions** is a flexible plans and subscription management system for Laravel, with the required tools to run your SAAS like services efficiently.
 It's simple architecture, accompanied by powerful underlying to afford solid platform for your business.

 ## Considerations